stupxd/Cartomancer/README.md

 ![cards-pile-difference](git-assets/deck-pile.jpg)

+2. Improved deck view

-2. Stack identical playing cards in deck view menu, which looks much cleaner and improves performance.
+- Stack identical playing cards, which looks much cleaner and improves performance.

 ![stackable-cards-difference](git-assets/stackable-cards.jpg)

+- Optionally, stack cards regardless of modifier, if your deck has tons of unique cards.
-3. Hide drawn cards from deck view
+- Hide drawn cards from deck view

 4. Custom scoring flames intensity and SFX volume.

 5. Hide non-essential (edition) shaders.

-The text box with stack display can be customized in [settings.lua](settings.lua) file - you can change position and color of the `x`.
+Settings for this mod can be found under `Mods` tab, if you use Steamodded 1.0.0 - find `Cartomancer`, and open `Config` tab.

+If you play vanilla, go to `Settings` and click lil' Cartomancer icon.

 ## Credits